 The first stage of the U.K.'s withdrawal from the European Union ("Brexit") took place on January 31, 2020, when the U.K. left the European Union and entered a transition phase.
-During the transition phase, the U.K. needs to negotiate the terms of its future trading and other relationships with the European Union.
-The scope and timing of these negotiations have created significant uncertainty and continue to do so.
-The U.K. Prime Minister has said that a trade agreement needs to be reached by December 31, 2020.
-There is currently no mechanism to automatically extend the transition period, but there is a possibility that the transition period may be extended by agreement between the U.K. and the European Union.

-Given the continuing uncertainty concerning the terms of the U.K.'s future relationship with the European Union, including the possibility that there may still be no negotiated agreement despite the results of the December 2019 general election, we have formed a committee (comprised of senior managers across our business functions) to address key risks among four main themes: (1) trade and customs, (2) employees and immigration, (3) strategy and business planning and (4) legislative changes.
+During the transition phase, the U.K. engaged in negotiations with the European Union on the terms of its future trading and other relationships with the European Union.
+The scope and timing of these negotiations created significant uncertainty.
+The timing of the agreement reached between the U.K. and the European Union at the end of 2020 continues that uncertainty and, given the need to understand the implications of the agreement and the formalities required in respect of the U.K.'s future relationship with the European Union, we have formed a committee (comprised of senior managers across our business functions) to address key risks among four main themes: (1) trade and customs, (2) employees and immigration, (3) strategy and business planning and (4) legislative changes.
 That committee will continue until the situation is clarified.

-In the absence of a trade deal in the short to medium term, the U.K.'s trade with the European Union and the rest of the world would be subject to tariffs and duties set by the World Trade Organization.
-Additionally, the movement of goods between the U.K. and the remaining member states of the European Union will be subject to additional inspections and documentation checks, leading to possible delays at ports of entry and departure.
+Notwithstanding the agreement reached the movement of goods between the U.K. and the remaining member states of the European Union will be subject to additional inspections and documentation checks, leading to possible delays at ports of entry and departure and additional VAT requirements.
 These changes to the trading relationship between the U.K and European Union would likely result in increased cost of goods imported into and exported from the U.K. and may decrease the profitability of our U.K. and other operations.
-Additional currency volatility could drive a weaker British pound, which increases the cost of goods imported into our U.K. operations and may decrease the profitability of our U.K. operations.
-A weaker British pound versus the U.S. dollar also causes local currency results of our U.K. operations to be translated into fewer U.S. dollars during a reporting period.
-Although we are undertaking efforts to mitigate those risks within our control, a failure to adequately mitigate such risks or other factors outside our control could adversely affect our business, business opportunities, results of operations, financial condition and cash flows.
+Additional currency volatility could drive a weaker British pound, which increases the cost of goods imported into our U.K. operations and may decrease the profitability of our U.K. operations to be translated into fewer U.S. dollars during a reporting period.
+Although we are undertaking efforts to mitigate those risks within our control, a failure to adequately mitigate such risks or other factors outside our control could adversely affect our business, business opportunities, results of operations, financial condition and cash flows."